youyanggu/covid19_projections/estimating-true-infections-revisited.md

   - Not reporting all negative tests (skews positivity up)
   - Only reporting Electronic Laboratory Reporting (ELR) tests (skews positivity up)
   - Mixing serology tests with PCR (skews positivity up)
-- Backlog of test results - positive tests receive priority for processing, which may skew the positivity rate upwards
-- Delay/lag in test results - if tests take 1-2 weeks to be reported, then it may no longer be an accurate representation of how new infections are changing
+- Backlog, delay, or lag in test results - if tests take more than a few days to be reported, then it may no longer be an accurate representation of how new infections are changing.
+Furthermore, positive tests often receive priority for processing, which may temporarily skew the positivity rate upwards
-- Shifting age demographics - Test positivity rates are [higher](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/covidview/07312020/commercial-labs.html) in younger age groups.
+- Shifting age demographics - As we explained [above](#distribution-of-infections-by-age), test positivity rates are higher in younger age groups.
 So a lower median age of infection may also result in a higher positivity rate, causing a possible confounding factor.

 [Back to Top](#top)

 ### Lower IIFR Over Time

-The IIFR in the US decreased from over 1% in March to around 0.5% in July.
+We've shown that the implied infection fatality rate (IIFR) in the US have decreased from over 1% in March to around 0.5% from July onwards.
 Below, we present a few possible explanations to why the IIFR in the US has decreased significantly since March/April.

 - Lower median age of infection (see [previous section](#distribution-of-infections-by-age))
 - Improved treatment (new drugs, better allocation of resources, more experience among staff, etc)